 - Ensuring that all required performance/technical/progress reports and other deliverables required by the subaward are retained in accordance with record retention requirements (Policy 1105 Retention of University Financial Records) and for future audit purposes.

 PIs are responsible for monitoring the progress of a subrecipient’s performance in accordance with the subaward’s scope of work.
 Performance monitoring is an ongoing activity and, depending on the research activity and type of award, at a minimum, the PI should connect with his/her counterpart at the subrecipient organization at least quarterly, if not more frequently.

 In monitoring the performance of the subrecipient, the PI may receive informal progress reports in telephone conversations, e-mail communications, face-to-face discussions, or formal technical reports, depending on the terms of the subaward.
 In the event that a subrecipient fails to perform the subaward’s scope of work or comply with the terms and conditions, the PI must immediately notify OSP for further instruction.

-When a subrecipient does not meet or cannot meet the terms and conditions of the subaward, or Yale’s PI is not satisfied with the progress of the subrecipient’s work, the PI, DBO, and OSP Specialist must discuss placing additional monitoring and/or reporting requirements for the subrecipient.
-If the PI and the subrecipient cannot agree to a remedy to bring the subrecipient into compliance with the terms and conditions of the subaward and the completion of the scope of work, the PI has the option of terminating the subaward agreement and should contact the OSP specialist to begin the process of terminating the subaward.
+When a subrecipient does not meet or cannot meet the terms and conditions of the subaward, or Yale’s PI is not satisfied with the progress of the subrecipient’s work, the PI, DBO, and OSP Manager must discuss placing additional monitoring and/or reporting requirements for the subrecipient.
+If the PI and the subrecipient cannot agree to a remedy to bring the subrecipient into compliance with the terms and conditions of the subaward and the completion of the scope of work, the PI has the option of terminating the subaward agreement and should contact the OSP Manager to begin the process of terminating the subaward.

 If a PI chooses not to terminate the subaward, additional conditions may be added to the subaward agreement to bring the subrecipient into compliance.
 For example: